 MICHELLE: Like Sarasa’s, Shuri’s evolution is so well done because it’s hard-earned and gradual.
 His first chance to spend some significant time with Sarasa occurs when they travel to Seiran (home of the Blue King) together, each secretly thinking to use the other as cover.
-They end up participating in the sick race Melinda mentioned earlier, and during it, they have their first clash about how to treat people.
+They end up participating in the sick race MJ mentioned earlier, and during it, they have their first clash about how to treat people.
 Though Shuri dismissed her views at the time, Sarasa’s words come back to him later, even though he is still unable to admit he’s made any mistakes.

 And even after he’s seen Okinawa and been inspired, Shuri really only sees the flaws in Japan and how it could be different, but still nothing wrong about himself or anything he’s done.
 There’s a telling scene in volume nine where he’s talking about being reborn and one starts to expect some kind of big turning point… except on the next page he reveals that instead of being a king, he’s decided to become an absolute dictator.

 It’s clear that while some new thoughts are beginning to percolate in his brain, he still doesn’t truly get it.
 And really, his overall goals—a united Japan that is peaceful, prosperous, and green—aren’t so very different from Tatara’s.
 It’s just that his own ego is FULLY in the equation.
 Dominating the equation, in fact.